Technoplatz/brezel-root-schemes/README.md

-# brezel-root-structures
+# brezel-root-schemes
-Brezel root structures for crud operations
+Root schemes used in basic data operations